Apartements and State Gallery / Imperial Hall and Imperial Apartment

 The apartment created next to the Imperial Hall under Elector Lothar Franz von Schönborn (r.
 1693-1729) was used as a guest apartment for holders of particularly important offices.
 After the election of Karl VI as emperor in 1711 the decoration proceeded slowly; it was only provisionally completed after 1720 and was altered again from 1730 under Prince-Bishop Friedrich Carl von Schönborn (r.
 1729-1746).
 Under the Wittelsbachs, the Imperial Apartment was also used for residential purposes, and was occupied for the last time in around 1900 by Crown Prince Rupprecht (1869-1955) and his wife Marie Gabriele (1878-1912).
 Today it is shown on the basis of contemporary photos as it was when they lived there.

-The apartment ends with a new room containing an exhibition on the children’s bedrooms and further rooms used by Crown Prince Rupprecht that were lost in the course of subsequent alterations to the Residence.
+The apartment ends with a room containing an exhibition on the children’s bedrooms and further rooms used by Crown Prince Rupprecht that were lost in the course of subsequent alterations to the Residence.

 Picture: Exhibition room "The Lost Rooms"